 Award for Innovation in Publishing by Association of Learned and Professional Society Publishers (ALPSP) 2024

-Imagine you're a Research Integrity Officer at a major publishing house.
-You've just discovered potential data manipulation in a breakthrough cancer research paper that's about to be published.
-Every hour you spend figuring out next steps isn't just an inconvenience - it's potentially allowing compromised research to influence critical medical decisions.
+Imagine you are a Research Integrity Officer at a major publishing house.
+You have just discovered potential data manipulation in a breakthrough cancer research paper that is about to be published.
+Every hour you spend figuring out next steps is not just an inconvenience, it is potentially allowing compromised research to influence critical medical decisions.

 While Integrity Manager successfully detected research misconduct, publishers struggled to investigate findings effectively.
 The AI would flag "23 failed checks," but integrity officers needed to see patterns across those checks to apply their expert judgment.